gelles-brandeis/tapqir/README.rst

 To get notified about new releases sign in to Github, go to top right corner of this page and click on Watch -> Custom -> Releases.

-Q&As
+Discussions/Q&As
 ----

 Please post questions about the software on our `forum <https://github.com/gelles-brandeis/tapqir/discussions>`_.
+We will try to respond promptly.